autometrics-dev/autometrics-py/examples/README.md

 # autometrics-py examples

+You should be able to run each example by:

+- cloning this repository
+- run `poetry install --with examples`
-You should be able to run each example by executing `python examples/<example>.py` from the root of the repo.
+- and execute `poetry run python examples/<example>.py` from the root of the repo.

 You can change the base url for Prometheus links via the `PROMETHEUS_URL` environment variable.
 So, if your local Prometheus were on a non-default port, like 9091, you would run: